atoms-ufrj/playmol/doc/commands.md

 This makes _N_ copies of a molecule in random positions and with random orientations.

-The keyword _action_ is used to create Packmol input files or to invoke Packmol.
+The keyword _action_ is used to create Packmol input files or to execute Packmol.
 The following options are available:

 	action execute

-This option calls Packmol to build the desired molecular packing.
+This option executes Packmol in order to build the desired molecular packing.
 It requires the previous definition of a simulation [box].
-Moreover, it requires that at least one keyword _fix_, _copy_, or _pack_ has appeared in a previous packmol command or appears in the same packmol command, either before or after the keyword _action_.
+Moreover, it requires that at least one keyword _fix_ _copy_, or _pack_ has appeared in a previous packmol command or appears in the same packmol command, either before or after the keyword _action_.
 If the parameter _retry_ is currently equal to 1.0 (its default value), then Packmol will do only one packing attempt with the specified _tolerance_ and produce a warning message in case such attempt fails.
 If _retry_ is smaller than 1.0, then Packmol will keep trying until a successful attempt is achieved, with _tolerance_ being iteratively